What military support has the UK supplied to Ukraine since the start of the war?

 More than 82,000 helmets, 8,450 sets of body armour, medical supplies and more than 5,000 night-vision devices have been supplied, along with 20,000 sets of winter clothing.

-More than 200 armoured vehicles and more than 120 logistics vehicles have also been gifted.
+More than 200 armoured vehicles and more than 120 logistics vehicles have also been given.

 The UK has also provided training for some 27,000 Ukrainian troops since 2015.